Bucketlist Travels logo

 Place to Stay

-Set on an island in a pretty part of the Okavango Delta, surrounded by beautiful trees and peaceful water channels, Vumbura never feels crowded (other than with elephant and buffalo).
+Set on an island in a pretty part of the Okavango, surrounded by beautiful trees and peaceful water channels, its tents are simple but comfortable, with indoor and outdoor showers – luxury is not the point here.

 Extra beds